-Update 12/20, 1:15PM EST: The Twitter account for Fred Phelps Jr. was hacked by "Cosmo the God" who Wired confirmed was also the hacker who defaced the Twitter account belonging to Shirley Phelps, WBC spokesperson, on Monday.
+Update 2: The Twitter account for Fred Phelps Jr. was hacked by "Cosmo the God," who Wired confirmed was also the hacker responsible for defacing the Twitter account belonging to Shirley Phelps, Westboro Church spokesperson, on Monday.
 Cosmo replaced Fred Jr.'s Twitter background with the image posted below, but the account has now been suspended.

-Update 12/19: Twitter just reactivated the @YourAnonNews account.
+UPDATE: Twitter has reactivated the @YourAnonNews account.
 We'll let you know what happens next.

 It’s hard to feel any sympathy for the Westboro Church for having to deal with a swarm of Anonymous hacker-bees.
 According to Forbes, Anonymous claimed to have changed the desktop background of a Westboro representative named Shirley Phelps-Roper to gay porn, and filed a death certificate in her name to screw her out of social security benefits.
 Not a bad one-two punch!
-In the process of this gay porn and fake death blitzkrieg, Anonymous released the personal information of a few Westboro Church members which they call “doxing” (releasing documents) and pushed these dox out to one of their Twitter accounts @YourAnonNews, which had about 750,000 followers and was suspended around noon today.
+In the process of this gay porn and fake death blitzkrieg, Anonymous released the personal information (which they call "doxing") of a few Westboro Church members and pushed these dox out to one of their Twitter accounts, @YourAnonNews, which had about 800,000 followers and was suspended around noon today.

-These documents included the personal information of one Libby Pehlps, the granddaughter of Fred Phelps who heads the Westboro Baptist Church, who was implicated by Anonymous.
-The major problem here is that Libby has completely distanced herself from the Westboro Baptists and even runs a Facebook page to spread that message.
+These documents included the personal information of Fred Phelps, the head of Westboro Baptist Church, and his granddaughter, Libby Phelps, among others.
+The major problem here is that Libby has completely distanced herself from the Westboro Baptists and even runs a Facebook page, which she uses to speak out against them.
 After Barrett Brown, an outspoken public face for Anonymous, was recently indicted in Texas for sharing a link that contained stolen credit card information in a chat room, it’s not surprising to see the shutdown of @YourAnonNews over a reformed extremist Christian having her personal information shot out to the world for all to see.